naheim/paleoLabExercises/LabExercise3.md

 1. Download occurrences
 2. Download timescale
 3. Find the FADs and LADs for each genus.
 This is actually pretty straightforward using the apply family of functions.
-See the explanation below.
+See the last section of [Getting Started with R](https://github.com/naheim/rTutorials/blob/master/manipulatedf.md).
+4. Set up vectors to hold the diversity, origination, and extinction values.
+5. Write a loop that will:
+	* Subset all extant genera in time interval.
+	* Count the number of extant genera in time interval.
+	* Count the number of genera that go extinct in interval.
+	* Count the number of genera that originate in interval.
+	* Compute percent origination and extinction.
+	* *Don't forget to save the appropriate count and calculations to the appropriate vectors*
+6. Plot diversity over time.
+Be sure to have nice axis labels and the x-axis in the proper order.
+7. Plot origination and extinction over time.
+For this, the ``lines()`` function will be helpful.
+It adds lines to existing plots without overwriting them.
+As always, pay attention to your axes and labels.
+Also note that if you call ``quartz()`` before making you second plot, it will open a new plot window for your second graph.

 #### Exercise Questions 6
+1. How many Stenolaemata genera and genus-level occurrences are in the PBDB?
+2. When (Period) did Stenolaemata have their maximum genus diversity?
+3. When did the Stenolaemata have their largest decline in diversity?
+Was this gradual or sudden?
+4. When were the highest rates of extincton for Stenolaemata?
+5. Why does